BrightTag/surometer/README.md

 * **SuroSampler.MsgRoutingKey** Suro routing key for this particular message.
 This determines to what sink the Suro server sends the message.
 * **SuroSampler.MsgPayload** Message payload.
+* **SuroSampler.MsgCount** Default is 1.
+This number of duplicates of the message are sent each time this sampler runs.
+This is useful for generating a *lot* of load.

 * **SuroClient.loadBalancerServer** Parameter for setting the Suro servers; it should be comma separated list of $hostname:$port".
+* **SuroClient.clientType** "sync" or "async".  "sync" mode is recommended because it will actually report errors.